umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-a-Fieldtype.md

 The view simply takes care of generating the UI control and setting its value.

-On the view it is important to note that the id attribute is fetched from @Model.Id.
+On the view, it is important to note that the id attribute is fetched from @Model.Id.
 You'll also see that we are using jquery validate unobtrusive to perform client side validation so that's why we are adding the data* attributes.

-## Umbraco HTML view
+## Umbraco backoffice view

 The final step involves building the HTML view which will be rendered in Umbraco as an example of how our end result will look.
 We will create a file at `App_Plugins\UmbracoForms\Backoffice\Common\FieldTypes\mycustomfield.html` which will contain the following: